 Todd Wachtel, Esq., a partner in our Hillsborough office, spoke at the 71st Session American Legion New Jersey Boys State at Rider University on June 20 about careers in the practice of law.
 Other attorneys from throughout the State of New Jersey joined Todd on the panel, as well as New Jersey Supreme Court Justice Lee Solomon.

 The New Jersey American Legion Boys State was founded in 1946 in order to help stress the importance and value of our democratic form of government, as well as maintain an effort to preserve it.
-During their now-week long program, students from across New Jersey learn about, and then form, their own democratic State.
-A complete program of educational and recreational activity is provided.
-A concert band is formed, a newspaper is published daily, and a portion of each afternoon is given over to an organized program of intramural athletics under supervision.
-Outstanding speakers and specialists contribute to rounding out the annual session.
+During their now-week long program, students from across New Jersey learn about and then form their own democratic State.